steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 primitives, those classes are still doing the same primitive work, just hidden behind a user-created abstraction.
-The more ways it is possible to make a "mistake" with a primitive, the more difficult it is to build good abstractions.
+The more ways it is possible to make a "mistake" with a primitive, the more difficult it is to build such good abstractions.

     This model is not about language "power".

 This model is not about ranking the "power", "expressiveness", or "abstract-ability" of a language.
-In any language that supports abstractions (functions, classes, modules, naming data), I am convinced it is possible to do almost anything, given enough code.
+In any language that supports abstractions (functions, classes, modules, naming data), I am convinced, given enough code, all Turing complete langauges can do the same work.
 This model is only about the costs to prevent unexpected "confusion" between the programmer and the machine at the primitive level.